-The Committee on the Judiciary, to whom was referred the bill (S. 24) having considered the same, report favorably thereon without amendment and recommend that the bill do pass.
+The Committee on the Judiciary, to which was referred the bill (S. 24) to carry into effect certain provisions of the Patent Cooperation Treaty, and for other purposes, having considered the same, reports favorably thereon without amendment and recommends that the bill do pass.